How city planning can consider nature’s impact on mental health

 Scientific studies have shown that interacting with nature improves mental health.
 However, trying to design practical solutions for cities or organizations has proven more difficult.

 Now, a new study co-authored by a University of Chicago psychologist offers a framework for how city planners and municipalities around the world can start to measure the mental health benefits of nature.
-Published in Science Advances, the research can help policymakers integrate nature into plans and policies for cities and their residents.
+Published in the journal Science Advances, the research can help policymakers integrate nature into plans and policies for cities and their residents.

 “Many people feel that natural environments or urban greenspaces are an amenity and not a necessity,” said Assoc.
 Prof. Marc Berman, director of UChicago’s Environmental Neuroscience Lab.
 “However, there is a growing research consensus that suggests that natural greenspaces may be a necessity due to their wide-ranging benefits on physical and mental health.”